wrewsama/wrewsama/README.md

 ## Hi! <img src="./img/wave.gif" width="30">

 I'm Andrew.
-I'm currently pursuing a Bachelor's Degree in Computer Science at the National University of Singapore (NUS).
+I'm currently a Computer Science sophomore at the National University of Singapore (NUS) as well as a Software Engineer Intern at Grab.
 My interests include Software Engineering, Database Systems, as well as Artificial Intelligence and Machine Learning.

 Outside of work, I enjoy powerlifting, calisthenics, and Brazillian Jiu Jitsu.